zedlopez/ifm/Examples/QuizShow.md

 ```

 Note that the situation will become a little more complicated if we have two or more identical topics in our trivia list; in that case, we would need to loop through the Table of Dates of Statehood explicitly, and only mark the player wrong if none of the lines were found to match.
-(See the chapter on [Tables] for many more ways to manipulate table behavior.)
+(See the chapter on [Tables] for many more ways to manipulate table behaviour.)